 NSTG: What does this mean for science?

-JOE: High-Plex Spatial Biology has the potential to completely transform our molecular understanding of how tissues function.
+JOE: As next-generation sequencing has done before, High-Plex Spatial Biology has the potential to completely transform our molecular understanding of how tissues function.
 Up until now, we have only understood how the gross anatomy of organs functioned.
-Now, we have molecular-tools that will allow us to understand at a molecular level how the entire transcriptome is “coupled” to the elegant superstructures of tissues and organs.
-With this added information, we should be able to “retire” crude scalpels (used to remove diseased tissues-organs) and replace them with molecularly-guided therapies capable of returning them to a healthy state.
+Now, we have molecular tools that will allow us to understand at a molecular level how the entire transcriptome is “coupled” to the elegant superstructures of tissues and organs.
+With this added information, we should be able to “retire” crude scalpels (used to remove diseased tissues-organs) and replace them with molecularly guided therapies capable of returning them to a healthy state.
 Of course, this methodology will not just be limited to human tissue.
-These studies will be expanded beyond just health-and-disease and be utilized to understand the “spatial-workings” of all life on this planet (plants, animals, and their interactions with single-cell bacteria, viruses, etc.).
+These studies will be expanded beyond just health and disease and be utilized to understand the “spatial-workings” of all life on this planet (plants, animals, and their interactions with single-cell bacteria, viruses, etc.).

 NSTG: What role does NanoString play?